Jajabenit250/tekana-ewallet/README.md

 ## Proposed Changes

-This Changes are only for demostration of what will happens while rebuilding the backend.
+This Changes are for demostration of what will happens while rebuilding the backend.
-I considered only APIs that handle Customer, Wallet, and Transactions Operations
+I considered APIs that handle Customer, Wallet, and Transactions Operations

 ### Business Requirements